venarius/stellar-invictus/README.md

 - Improve Code with Rubycritic
 - Cargo Jettison -> Be able to submit how much
 - Store / Load / Sell -> "All" Button
+- Disallow Attacks and Looting anothers loot in Highsec
+- More Stations that belong to the main factions -> sell faction ships, missions where to kill another npc who has information in other faction space
+- If in area of faction who hates you, may spawn faction ships to come and get you

 ## Installation